 *“plant” as there is some controversy whether mushrooms are truly Plants… I think so 😉

-There for sure is information showing that raw mushrooms contain some toxic substances such as hydrazines.
-Many experts actually say you should never eat raw mushrooms.
-Others say certain Mushrooms such as the Agaricus type, White n Brown Button and possibly Portabellos, shouldn’t be eaten raw, but that others Like Shiitake are ok.
-For sure there are varying degree’s of toxicity, its up to each individual to make their own decision, For me I always prefer to come from the body rather than the head.
-All foods have some level of toxicity, even greens.
-For me Personally I know during the winter months Especially I desire mushrooms, Love love love the flavor as well as the texture and only find benefit from eating them.
-I have eaten lots over the winter months with zero negative noticeable side effects, does that mean there are none what so ever, no, but for me it means the benefits are well worth it.
-For me this is the true measure, is it effective, does it bring more ease, joy and peace.
+Aside from all of this, for me Personally I know during the winter months Especially I desire mushrooms.
+I Love love love the flavor as well as the texture and only find benefit from eating them.
+I have eaten lots over the winter months with zero negative noticeable side effects, does that mean there are and can never be none what so ever, no, but for me it means the benefits are well worth it.
+For me this alongside my own confidence in my research is the true measure, is it effective, does it bring more ease, joy and peace.
 For me these are all Yes, yes yes.

 Personally I love and use button, crimni, shitaki, oyster and Portabelo.